Telmate/terraform-provider-proxmox/docs/index.md

 ## Creating the Proxmox user and role for terraform

+To ensure security, it's best practice to create a dedicated user and role for Terraform instead of using cluster-wide Administrator rights.
-The particular privileges required may change but here is a suitable starting point rather than using cluster-wide Administrator rights
+The particular privileges required may change but here is a suitable starting point.

 Log into the Proxmox cluster or host using ssh (or mimic these in the GUI) then: